LCOGT/cmos-noise-map/README.md

 `rts-maker <path> <options> <write filename>`

 ```
+Usage: rts-maker [OPTIONS] PATH FILENAME [METHOD]

+  This script builds a noise map with the chosen method.

   path: Path to input without the .fits at the end

   filename: Path to write file, including the filename ending in .fits